astorfi/TensorFlow-World-Resources/docs/source/intro/intro.rst

 What's the point of this open source project?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There other similar repositories similar to this reposity and are very
+There other similar repositories similar to this repository and are very
 comprehensive and useful and to be honest they they made me ponder if there is
 a necessity for this repository.
 A great example is `awesome-tensorflow <https://github.com/jtoy/awesome-tensorflow>`_
 repository which is a curated list of different TensorFlow resources.

 **The point of this repository is that the resources are being targeted**.
 The organization
 of the resources is such that the user can easily find the things he/she is looking for.
-We divided the resources to large number of categories that in the begining one may
+We divided the resources to a large number of categories that in the beginning one may
 have a headache!!!
 However, if someone knows what is being located, it is very easy to find the most related resources.
-Even if someone doesn't know what to look for, in the begining, the general resources have
+Even if someone doesn't know what to look for, in the beginning, the general resources have
 been provided.